Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 29 - Updated the Day 28's code.
 I fixed the "no match" and also added user input in the code, now the the user can type what they want to know ( even though its very limiting )
 Weeak point :
-  The code is just a little updated not changed so it has the same weeak point as the Day 28 code.
+  The code is just a little updated not changed so it has the same weak point as the Day 28 code.

+*Day 30 - React Framework.
+Created an AI agent that can use calculator if it is required or needed and returns the answers.
+Weak point :
+  It can get in infinite looping as the code tells the AI to use calculator if needed ( if the question is a mathematical question then every time ) and the calculator tool is not working then it gets stuck in a loop.